kekse1/scripts/README.md

 ### [`count-all-lines`.sh](sh/count-all-lines.sh)
-Will traverse recursively through all sub directories (of current working directory) using one or more `find -iname` parameters, especially globs to define file extensions, and output a list of found ones with their line counts, sorted ascending, and ending with the line count sum of all line counts.
+Will traverse recursively through all sub directories (of current working directory) using one or more `find -iname` parameters (especially globs to define file extensions!), and output a list of found ones with their line counts, sorted ascending, and ending with the line count sum of all line counts.

 ### [`copy`.sh](sh/copy.sh)
 A little helper to `scp` files, with only the remote file path as argument.